Private Counsel: When Your Insurance Company Wants to Settle but You Don’t

 Insurance companies are in the business of risk management.
 They employ a cost-benefit analysis in litigation.
 Their default approach is to cut a quick deal, cut their costs and move on.
 But sometimes, you or your company have valid reasons to fight back.
 The plaintiff’s claim may be frivolous.
 You might want to deter future litigation or to send a message.
 Or perhaps representation by an insurance company isn’t an option or the amount that the plaintiff seeks exceeds your insurance policy limit.

-Whatever the details of your case involve, attorney Tyler Hunt is ready to take decisive action and fight on your behalf.
-A Harvard graduate, he founded his firm, the Law Office of Tyler Henry Hunt, in Irvine, to provide unwavering quality litigation services to his clients throughout Fullerton, Irvine and Orange County.
+Whatever the details of your case involve, our legal team at Hunt Hunt & Winterbottom LLP is ready to take decisive action and fight on your behalf.
+Our Harvard-trained team provides unwavering, high-quality litigation services to clients throughout Orange County and Philadelphia.

-California is highly deferential to plaintiffs and to resolving matters on the merits rather than through motions practice.
-As a result, shutting down frivolous lawsuits–even when there are patently false claims–can be frustrating.
+In many jurisdictions, courts are highly deferential to plaintiffs and to resolving matters on the merits rather than through motions practice.
+As a result, shutting down frivolous lawsuits, even when there are patently false claims, can be frustrating.
 The standard legal strategies often prove inadequate when seeking to dismiss frivolous claims.
 For example:

 - Liberal standards for pleadings: The liberal standard for pleadings makes an early dismissal highly unlikely, and plaintiffs are nearly always allowed to amend their complaint.